 - 3. Provide leadership and convening power to demonstrate a strong signal that Wales is the place to come to invest in the green economy and make the case for Welsh projects on a UK level.
 Timescales are important for this sector and therefore in key areas, specific activity that provide strategic intervention need to be driven and championed.
 We have already seen this in the case of Welsh Government's early funding to de-risk ports' activities.
-We also need to see support in building the onshore wind supply chain in preparation for offshore projects - members feel that a Welsh industry doesn't currently exist as there hasn't been enough work to build a domestic industry with delivery of a consistent pipeline of projects.
+We also need to see support in building the onshore wind supply chain in preparation for offshore projects members feel that a Welsh industry doesn't currently exist as there hasn't been enough work to build a domestic industry with delivery of a consistent pipeline of projects.
 For example, Welsh firms and workers who worked on Vattenfall's Pen y Cymoedd onshore wind farm 5 years ago have had to seek work elsewhere.
-The impact of policy inaction is already being felt.
-One of our other members advised us that they run an apprenticeship programme and unfortunately, there were no apprentices taken on in Wales in 2023 and none planned for 2024.
-This is because of the demand for new renewables elsewhere in the UK, where they are building new projects.
-It's a similar story for other renewable energy developers.
-Wales is unfortunately being left behind.
 Furthermore, anticipatory investment in skills and apprenticeships and work to attract anchor companies to Wales that will enable Welsh SMEs to take an active role in the supply chain should be prioritised.
-For example, the Scottish Government have recently put forward grants to secure private sector investment in a new cable factory for the offshore wind sector which will leverage inward investment to Scotland9.
+For example, the Scottish Government have recently put forward grants to secure private sector investment in a new cable factory for the offshore wind sector which will leverage inward investment to Scotland1.
 The actions needed to encourage supply chain investment are outlined in question 3. - 4.
 Collaborate through an improved intergovernmental mechanism on key strategic matters that are reserved to the UK Government to accelerate the build out of renewable energy projects in a sustainable way.
 A four nations task force with devolved governments and regions would better coordinate the key (reserved and interfacing) activities that are relevant to all nations such as building grid capacity, market support, ports and supply chain investment, and skills and workforce development.